Tips to Paying Less Tax

 While the idea of doing your taxes may not excite anyone, if you set aside some quality time to get your finances in order, you can end up with some extra savings.
 The benefit of doing the hard work up front is that later on, you can reap the rewards and returns faster.
-To help you come out on top, we’ve put together five tips to help you pay less tax in 2018.
+To help you come out on top, we've put together five tips to help you pay less tax this year.

 All donations to a registered charity of over $2 are tax deductible; so it's always a good idea to give.
 Donating is a meaningful way to spend your hard-earned money – the fact that it's a tax deduction is just a bonus.
 After you donate, you'll get a receipt to file away, so when tax time rolls around, all you have to do is add up your charity receipts and claim away.